Professor Sharon RustonProfessor

 PhD Supervision Interests

-Romantic literature and science, medicine and technology; Romantic poetry; literature and science; literature and medicine; animals and literature; Romantic women's writing; literature and chemistry; literature and natural history.
+Romantic literature and science, medicine and technology; Romantic poetry; literature and science; literature and medicine; animals and literature; Romantic women's writing and science and/or medicine; literature and chemistry; literature and natural history.

 Davy in 1816